jessamynsmith/django-getting-started/README.md

 		nothing added to commit but untracked files present (use "git add" to track)

-1. Verify that your project runs (always a good idea before committing code!).

-    1. In Terminal, run your Django app:

-        $ python manage.py runserver

-    1. In a browser, open http://127.0.0.1:8000 where you should see "It worked!"

-1. Edit your .gitignore file to include an entry for .sql files.
-By default, Django will use sqlite3 (a basic database that is bundled with Python) and you don't want to commit your database file to your repository!
-Open .gitignore and add the following at the end of the file:

-		*.sql*
+1. Check your diff to see what is in it and make sure it all makes sense:

+		$ git diff

 1. Commit and push your changes.

 		$ git add -A  # Add all modified files to staging
-		$ git commit -m "Initialized Django project"  # Commit staged filed
+		$ git commit -m "Initialized Django project"  # Commit staged files
 		$ git push origin master  # Push commit to github

-1. Go to your GitHub project in the browser and you should see your changes.
+1. You can go to your GitHub project in the browser and you should see your changes.

+1. Summary of essential commit process:

+		$ python manage.py runserver  # And check in browser [http://127.0.0.1:8000](http://127.0.0.1:8000)
+		$ git status -u  # Check what files have been modified
+		$ git diff  # Look over your changes (always a good idea to ensure it is as expected)
+		$ git add -A  # Add all modified files to staging
+		$ git commit -m "Added first view"  # Commit staged files
+		$ git push origin master  # Push commit to github

 ## Add Functionality to Django App

 Now comes the fun part: making your Django app do something interesting!

+### Starting a new work session

 1. Ensure you are set up to start working.
 You will want to do this each time you start a working.
 Open Terminal, and do the following: